oromico/2way-ssl-ref-implementation/client/README.md

 # `demoapiclient`

-A python commandline to demonstrate how 2-way SSL works from a client-perspective.
+A python commandline to demonstrate how 2-way SSL works from a Client's perspective.

 **Prerequisite:**